-Stereotactic radiosurgery is a nonsurgical form of radiation therapy that is used to eliminate or shrink tissue in the brain, head and neck in a single treatment.
+Stereotactic radiosurgery is a non-surgical form of radiation therapy that is used to eliminate or shrink abnormal tissue in the brain with a single treatment.
 It is used both for benign (noncancerous) conditions as well as cancer.

 Stereotactic body radiotherapy, or SBRT, is used to deliver 1-5 targeted, high-dose treatments to a location within the body.

 Stereotactic Radiosurgery at Valley

 Gamma Knife radiosurgery is a very effective method for treating cancer and neurological conditions in the brain, head and neck.

 - Highly focused beams of radiation are directed to the treatment area.